thaitwo/dribbble/README.md

 This file must exist for this application to run.

-In your root directory, create a file and name is **config.js**
+In your root directory, create a file and name it **config.js**

-In that file include the following code:
+In that file copy and paste the following code:

 ```
 var CONFIG = {